Skip to main content

 Hoboken, New Jersey · FDIC Cert #30039

-Haven Savings Bank is an FDIC-insured bank (Certificate #30039) with $1.1B in total assets and $904M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Hoboken, New Jersey, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.39%.
-BankHealthData assigns a composite Health Grade of D (37/100).
+This is the FDIC profile for Haven Savings Bank, an FDIC-insured bank (Certificate #30039) with $1.1B in total assets and $904M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Hoboken, New Jersey, the bank maintains a Tier 1 capital ratio of 9.27% (Well-Capitalized) and a nonperforming loan ratio of 0.39%.
+BankHealthData assigns a composite Health Grade of C (57/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Haven Savings Bank (FDIC cert 30039) is a mid-sized bank with $1.1B in total assets and $904M in deposits, based in Hoboken, New Jersey.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.27% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.39% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is thin: 14.7% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.